Classification of Rauzy classes in the moduli space of quadratic differentials: Marked flat surfaces

-\begin{proof} We must show that the subset of $\CC_m$ that corresponds to surfaces with a marked point of order $k$, where $k$ is a fixed element of $k_1,\ldots,k_r$ is connected.
+\begin{proof}[Proof of Proposition~\ref{CC:Cm:q}] We must show that the subset of $\CC_m$ that corresponds to surfaces with a marked point of order $k$, where $k$ is a fixed element of $k_1,\ldots,k_r$ is connected.
 Without loss of generality, we can assume that $k=k_1$.
+Also, we can assume that all $k_i$ are nonzero.

 First we assume that $k_1=-1$.
-According to Lanneau (\cite{Lanneau:cc}), there is a surface $S$ in $\CC$ whose horizontal foliation consists of one cylinder, \emph{i.e.} we can present it as a rectangle with the two vertical sides that are identified by a translation, and whose horizontal sides admit a partition of segments which come by pairs, and for each pair, the segments are of the same length and are identified either by translation or by a half-turn.
+According to Lanneau (\cite{Lanneau:cc}), there is a surface $S$ in $\CC$ whose horizontal foliation consists of one cylinder.
+This means we can present such surface as a rectangle with the following indentifications on its boudary: \begin{itemize} \item the two vertical sides are identified by a translation, \item the horizontal sides admit a partition of segments which come by pairs of segments of the same length \item for each such pair, we identify the corresponding segments by translation or by a half-turn. \end{itemize}

 We can also assume that the corners of the rectangle correspond to singularities.
 Now, let $P_1$ and $P_2$ be two singularities of order $-1$.
 Each pole corresponds to two adjacent segments that are identified with each other by a half-turn.
 If these two singularities are on opposite sides of the rectangle, then we get a saddle connection joining $P_1$ and $P_2$ by considering the line joining $P_1$ and $P_2$ in the rectangle.
-If $P_1$ and $P_2$ are in the same side of the rectangle, then we can slightly deform the corresponding segments in the 1-cylinder decomposition, and this way join the two poles $P_1$ and $P_2$ by a saddle connection (see Figure~\ref{poles})
+If $P_1$ and $P_2$ are in the same side of the rectangle, then we can slightly deform the corresponding segments in the 1-cylinder decomposition, and this way join the two poles $P_1$ and $P_2$ by a saddle connection (see Figure~\ref{poles}).
+In any case, we have the desired result (when $k=-1$) in view of Lemma \ref{lem:pol}.